HS remission: Bacteriophage therapy & Intermittent fasting

 I will continue sharing my experience from where I left off in my first article.

 Month 4 +

-At this point I had changed my intake process by switching the water and soda mix to taking phages either half an hour prior to food intake or 2 hours post food intake.
-I also started to apply bandages with phages directly onto the open flares, to maximize that chances of the bcteriophages getting to the site where the appropriate bacteria were located.
+At this point, I had changed my intake process by switching the water and soda mix to taking phages either half an hour prior to food intake or 2 hours post food intake.
+I also started to apply bandages with phages directly onto the open flares, to maximize the chances of the bacteriophages getting to the site where the appropriate bacteria were located.